mhejle/geh-charges/docs/ADR-0003 Charges - Event handling in domain.md

 * Good: Refactoring can be less of an issue as you can rebuild your model based on existing events
 * Good: Topics allow multiple subscribers to listen to any type of event
 * Good: Saving the events in the Service Bus means we do not have to build a new place to store them
-* Bad: Saving the events in the Service Bus means rentention will be an issue; you need earlier events to build your state from scratch so care will need to be taken in determining when an event is no longer needed.
+* Bad: Saving the events in the Service Bus means retention will be an issue; you need earlier events to build your state from scratch so care will need to be taken in determining when an event is no longer needed.
 * Bad: We do not have an out of the box way of replaying older events as subscribers will only get events from the time they subscribe and onward
 * Bad: With only events, you cannot easily see the current state of your application; a query model is needed to make it perform
 * Bad: It takes more boiler plating
 * Bad: Data will be replicated (both event and query model are needed, so the cost is higher than option 1)
 * Bad: You are stuck with your events; It will be a log of all your bad design decisions
 * Bad: It is another way to work; you have to think differently
-* Bad: We rely alot on Service Bus; we are more tied to it
+* Bad: We rely a lot on Service Bus; we are more tied to it
 * Consequence: Data is owned by events; query models (like SQL server data) can be wiped and rebuild with a new model